taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the [bojagi](en.wikipedia.org/wiki/Bojagi) that Min had used to bring it up to Asoka's bubble.
+Asoka eats ravenously as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into two wooden cups.
+Min puts down the thermos and watches Asoka eat with satisfaction.

+Min: **"Estou feliz que você esteja comendo mais uma vez."**

+*translation: "I'm glad you're eating again."*

+Iri peers curiously into the thermos.
+Min, looking a bit abashed, offers her cup to the mechapet.

+Min: **"Desculpa, eu não tinha certeza se você comer ou beber alguma coisa...você quer tentar?"**

+*translation: "Sorry, I wasn't sure if you eat or drink anything...wanna try?"*

+Iri: **"Certo!
+Eu não tenho que comer ou beber, mas é divertido!"**

+*translation: "Sure!
+I don't have to eat or drink, but it's fun!"*

+Iri carefully tips a small amount of liquid into its mouth.
+Its eyes light up -- Iri likes the juice a lot!
+Iri downs the rest of the glass.

+Iri: **"Wow!
+Muito delicioso!!"**

+*translation: "Wow!
+So delicious!!"*

+Iri, looking like an adorable, cuttlefish version of Oliver Twist, endearingly holds out the wooden cup to Min.

+Iri: **"Por favor, posso ter mais alguns?"**

+*translation: "Please, may I have some more?"*

+Min can't help laughing at how cute Iri is, and pats Iri on the head.

+Min: **"Claro!"**

+*translation: "Of course!"*

+### Page 6